-Building a 10/22 Into The Ultimate 22LR Survival Rifle
+Building The 10/22 Into A Custom 22LR Survival Rifle

 The Ruger 10/22 has become the standard for 22LR semiautos over the last fifty years.
-However, Ruger definately makes this rifle to a specific price point, with some rough edges and room for improvements.
-Building a 10/22 into the ultimate 22LR survival rifle takes some picking and choosing, with aftermarket parts available for basically every piece of the gun.
+However, Ruger definitely makes this rifle to a specific price point, with some rough edges and room for improvements.
+Building a 10/22 into a custom 22LR survival rifle takes some picking and choosing, with aftermarket parts available for basically every piece of the gun.
 But, this is also what makes building a 10/22 the perfect rifle to try your hand at gunsmithing on, since most tasks can be done with just a few common tools.
-All the torque settings can be estimated by hand if needed, but to squeeze all the accuracy and repeatiblity out of a build, an inch/lbs torque wrench is helpful.
+All the torque settings can be estimated by hand if needed, but to squeeze all the accuracy and repeatability out of a build, an inch/lbs torque wrench is helpful.

 When building a 10/22 survival rifle, we started with the following considerations:

 Weight – This is a rifle that could be carried around daily, so pounds count, but we do have some margin to work with.